 There was a discussion surrounding a lifter to be a member in good standing in order to compete at the National level, or just to be the “member in good standing”.

+Brock Haywood proposed the wording that the MPA Provincial Qualifying totals are the following; In order to qualify and compete at the annual Provincial Championships the member must have competed and secured a total at a previous CPU sanctioned Powerlifting competition.

-Brock Haywood proposed the wordingSeconded by Shawn McCarthy.
+Seconded by Shawn McCarthy.
 PROPOSED WORDING CARRIED.

 Brock Haywood to update documentation.